-Customize Your Resume And Cover Letter
+Customise Your Resume And Cover Letter

-A majority of college graduates are of the school of thought that says, your cover letter and resume should indicate all your experiences, projects, skills etc However if you can’t match each of those skills, experiences, projects and coursework to the job you are applying, better drop them like hot.
+A majority of college graduates are of the school of thought that says, your cover letter and resume should indicate all your experiences, projects, skills etc. However, if you can’t match each of those skills, experiences, projects and coursework to the job you are applying, better drop them like hot.

 To make your cover letter and resume top quality, effect constructive feedback from your advisors and contacts.
 If you are not sure about your grammar after proofreading, Use spell checkers to make sure your documents are error free.